Claims We Pursue

 - Any other information disclosed by the customer

 Suitability claims are perhaps the most common type of cause of action brought in investment recovery cases.
 The contours of the claim are complex and nuanced.
-The Wolper Law Firm has extensive experience handling suitability claims.
-If you have experienced losses in your investments and believe that they are the result of unsuitable investment recommendations, please contact the Wolper Law Firm for a free consultation and case evaluation.
+The Wolper Law Firm, P.A. has extensive experience handling suitability claims.
+If you have experienced losses in your investments and believe that they are the result of unsuitable investment recommendations, please contact the Wolper Law Firm, P.A. for a free consultation and case evaluation.

 Lack of Diversification/Overconcentration: Financial advisors and investment advisors are trained throughout their career to diversify the accounts of their customers as a means to mitigate risk such that a customer does not place all of his or her eggs in a single basket.
 To this end, brokerage firms encourage their financial advisors to construct portfolios that are diversified in many different types of investments, sectors of the market, asset classes, and geographic regions.
 Because the financial markets are cyclical, often times certain stocks, bonds, or investment products will appreciate in value while non-correlated securities will decline.
 A well-diversified portfolio may still decline in value.
 However, it will be less volatile than a concentrated portfolio.